datachomp/datachomp.github.com/source/_posts/2015-06-08-query-archive-database.markdown

 categories:
 ---

 When talking to people about data archival strategies, a question that comes up regularly is ‘how do I even get the archived data?’
-This is in part because ~modern~ web frameworks like Ruby-on-Rails don’t always make multiple data sources a straight forward task.
-True to form, for every problem a web framework can create, postgres can usuallyly fix it.
+This is in part because ~modern~ web frameworks like Rack-on-Rails do not always make multiple data sources a straight forward task.
+True to form, for every problem a web framework can create, postgres can usually fix it.

-Say we have a main database ‘burrito_store’ and an archive database ‘burrito_archive’.
-Out solution will work whether ’burrito_archive’ could be on the same server, or it might be on a neighboring server, but for scenario, it will be on the same server.
+Say we have a main database - ‘burrito_store’ that holds the main transactions and an archive database ‘burrito_archive’ that holds stale records...ok, forget pretending, lets just get straight to code.

-#### Plumbing:
+#### Main Plumbing:
 ```
 CREATE DATABASE burrito_store;
 CREATE DATABASE burrito_archive;